Graffioh/ArcAim/README.md

 To avoid weird input lag just cap the fps accordingly to your monitor refresh rate.

 # Build and compile
-**IMPORTANT!** For now if You want to build and compile you need to open the .sln project with Visual Studio Community (not Code).
+**IMPORTANT!** You have 2 options:

+    1) Build and compile with Visual studio community (just open the project .sln)

+    2) Build by opening the console in the main folder, write mingw32-make (MinGW 64 bit compiler required) and then open the .exe in bin/x64

 # Socials
 Enjoy and let me know (with a DM on Twitter: @graffioh or Discord: Graffioh#2823) anything useful to get better coding wise :)